vmware/vSphere-machine-learning-extension/README.md

 ## Features

-* Improved manifests to enable Kubeflow deployment on vSphere
+* Carvel packaging to enable Kubeflow deployment on vSphere with Tanzu and more
-* Tools for auto deployment, environment preparation, et al.
 * Components for better working with vSphere, for example, GPU enablement, storage support, et al.
 * Documents on user guide and best practices
+* Better vSphere integration on authentication, resource management, et al.

 ## What's Next

 * Unified APIs
-* Better vSphere integration on authentication, resource management, et al.
 * ...

 ## Getting Started